 Both groups and crowds fragment easily because there is no commitment to one another.
 Any misunderstanding can bring conflict and an end of the gathering of people.

-Additionally, many family structures lack a lot of communal agreements.
-Some may be a healthy community; many are unhealthy communities (unable to handle change, adversity, rarely seeing one another, etc.).
+Additionally, many family structures lack communal agreements.
+Some may be healthy communities; many are unhealthy communities (unable to handle change, adversity, rarely seeing one another, etc.).
 Plenty more families act like groups and crowds.

 The people involved in many modern families have little more than shared DNA and a sense of obligation.
-When things go poorly, they often devolve into fight (blaming, physical violence, emotional violence), flight (avoiding situations, changing the subject of a challenging conversation), freeze (hiding from issues/pretending they don’t exist), and faint (checking out through drugs, alcohol, media, sleep, and so forth).
+When things go poorly, they often devolve into fight (blaming, physical violence, emotional violence), flight (avoiding situations, changing the subject of a challenging conversation), freeze (hiding from issues/pretending they don’t exist/sweeping it under the rug), and faint (checking out through drugs, alcohol, media, sleep, and so forth).
 Some even fragment entirely, and many families have broken down.

 This makes a lot of people feel lonely from Day One of their lives.